conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/AWS_Marketplace.md

     ![AWS Marketplace](./assets/aws-marketplace-6.png)

-8. You will then be given the option to change the stack name and insert your values into the parameters.
+8. You will then be given the option to change the stack name or any of the other default values from our template.
+You will need to provide values for the missing CIDR properties towards the bottom of the page.
 Once you are happy with the parameters, press `Next`.

     :::warning
     Note the default value for the region is specified in the template as **`eu-west-1a`** (public subnet) and **`eu-west-1b`** (private subnet), if you are deploying in a **different region** you must update these values.